 The Department of Education collaborates with the Department of Arts and Communications to offer a B.A. in Art Education.
 Guided by scholars and nationally renown artists, you study the theory and practice of education, and learn strategies to employ as a visual arts teacher at the elementary or secondary level (K-12).

 If you are interested in studying educational theory and teaching skills, but don’t plan to practice in a K-12 setting, this program provides you with a bachelor's degree in Education without leading to certification.
-You follow much of the Elementary Education curriculum but instead of the teaching internship, you substitute an internship in a setting outside of a school system, such as a social services agency that focuses on children.
+You follow much of the Elementary Education curriculum but instead of the teaching internship, you substitute an internship in a setting outside of a school system.

 The College of Arts and Sciences Internship Office guides you in researching, applying for and completing the internship.
 As an Educational Studies major, you might intern at a charter or alternative school, holistic learning classroom, education company, science center, state or national park education program, youth camp, museum, early childhood center, tutoring center, or government office.